 Spiritual Benefits of Meditation

-Here are a few of the spiritual benefits:
+Here is a list of the spiritual benefits of meditation:

 - You enjoy a sense inner peace, no matter what you are doing or where you are.